fatash89/atom/doc/source/includes/sdk-specification.md

 # The key of the map will allow elements who receive the entry to easily access the relevant field of data
 field_data_map = {"my_field": "my_value"}
 my_element.entry_write("my_stream", field_data_map, maxlen=512)

+# If you would like to publish non-string data types (int, list, dict, etc.), you can serialize the data using the serialilze flag
+# Just remember to pass the deserialize flag when reading the data!
+field_data_map = {"hello": 0, "atom": ["a", "t", "o", "m"]}
+my_element.entry_write("my_stream", field_data_map, maxlen=512, serialize=True)
 ```

 Publish a piece of data to a stream.